Lamarr3314/PiOrDie-ProbabilityWheel/README.md

 # Brief Overview
 Junior year project for AP Statistics.
 Probability wheel that automatically detects the slot which the user lands on, and uploads their cumulative score to a database of other users.
 The frame was designed in solidworks and 3d printed, the program was developed in Python and runs on a Raspberry Pi.
 The database is programmed in SQL.
+My role was creating and designing the entirety of the game.

 # Game Objective
 The objective of the game is to outscore your opponent in this two player turn-based game of luck.